space-fold-technologies/aurora-service/README.md

 #### STEPS ####

-On a computer with the desired golang compiler for the target architecture running linux , you can compile the golang source code by running `./full_build.sh`
+On a computer with the desired golang compiler for the target architecture running linux , you can compile the golang source code by running `./full_build.sh` \
 This might be x86_64, RISC-V, or ARM-64.

-This will result into a tar-ball with the target architecture for your servers that you can transfer using
+This will result into a tar-ball with the target architecture for your servers that you can transfer using scp

 ```bash
     scp aurora-service.tar.gz hostname@IP-ADDRESS:~